 Read all the latest news articles from the Royal Society of Tropical Medicine and Hygiene

-RSTMH is delighted to announce increases in the impact factors for both our journals.
+RSTMH is delighted to announce increases to the impact factors for both of our journals.